dnstacy/books/recs.md

 and suddenly goes haywire.
 * *The Hunger Games* by Suzanne Collins - if you haven’t read this book yet, then you’re missing out on a classic dystopian.
 It’s way more than a love triangle and a chosen one trope, and the deeply stratified and oppressive society is more similar to our own than is comfortable.
+It's kind of crazy how this is YA.
 * *Parable of the Sower* by Octavia E. Butler - dystopian that was written in the 90s and starts in 2024 and takes place across several years.
 Climate change is wreaking havoc and society is incredibly stratified and violent.
 Our main protagonist suffers from hyperempathy, causing her